Ito-Matsuda/artifactory-cleanup/scripts/3-list-images-to-delete/README.md

 # Input

-1-image-list -> From step 1, images older than X period of time
+1-old-image-list -> From step 1, images older than X period of time

-2-kubectl-pod-images -> From step 2, all images in use in the cluster
+2-kubectl-pod-images -> From step 2, ALL images (including notebook) in use in the cluster

 # Output

 3-to-delete -> A list of images that are X period of time old that are NOT being used in the cluster.

 This list would be a list of images that we can safely delete since they are unused and old.
+That's it for this step.

 # Old Notes / Ramblings